Lhz0616/GitHubTesting/README.md

-# MyGitHub Testing
+# My group's code
-This is just a testing
+This is all the code of my groups.